evnchw/evnchw.github.io/_pages/about.md

 I studied the [MSc EME](https://www.lse.ac.uk/study-at-lse/Graduate/degree-programmes-2024/MSc-Econometrics-and-Mathematical-Economics) program at the London School of Economics:

-> The technical level of the material covered is perhaps higher than for any other master's degree in the area, and the programme has a long-standing international reputation, with many distinguished economists and econometricians among its graduates.
+> The programme has a long-standing international reputation, with many distinguished economists and econometricians among its graduates.

 and before that an undergrad in economics, statistics & machine learning at Princeton.